Testing Requirements for School Year 2025-2026 ESTF Students

 -

 After test results are submitted, they are aggregated, made anonymous, and separated out by grade level.
-This is a General Assembly requirement to make sure participating students are still meeting state standards as a whole, but no individual student scores' are tracked or held to a specific benchmark.
+This is a General Assembly requirement to make sure participating students are still meeting state standards as a whole, but no individual student scores' are held to a specific benchmark.